qmasingarbe/pymiere/README.md

       * make sure the `requests` Python library is installed (`pip install requests`)

   2. Install  _```Pymiere```_:
-      * Clone the ```Pymiere``` repository to somewhere on your system and add that folder to your "Path" variable if necessary so Python can import it.
-Just start typing "Edit the system environment variables" in the Windows search box to find the right Control Panel menu.
+      * Clone the ```Pymiere``` repository to somewhere on your system and add that folder to your "Path" variable so Python can import it.
       * Install Adobe's [Extension Manager Command Line tool](https://partners.adobe.com/exchangeprogram/creativecloud/support/exman-com-line-tool.html) (note that the User Interface is deprecated, but we just need to use the command line interface).
         - Download and unzip the folder somewhere
         - Navigate to the folder in Command line or Power shell